glennamanns/azure-functions-ux/README.md

  ```

 3. Needed environment variables
-You'll need to create an AAD web application and set `https://localhost:44300` as a reply URI, then configure the following environment variable.
+You'll need to create an AAD web application and set `https://localhost:44300/manage` as a reply URI, then configure the following environment variables in `../AzureFunctions/Web.config`.

  ```
 AADClientId = <GUID>